 STEP 5.

-Carefully lift up the keyboard from the laptop base and place it upside down on the palm rest so you can access the cable connector underneath.
+Carefully separate the keyboard from the top cover and place it upside down on the palm rest so you can access the cable connector.

 STEP 6.

-You have to unlock the connector before you can pull the cable and remove the keyboard.
+You have to unlock the connector before you can pull the cable.

-On the picture below you see connector in the unlocked position.
+On the picture below you see the connector in the unlocked position.

 The keyboard has been removed.